+This is one of the most common website translation mistakes, also one of the most deadly.
 Often, it’s not just the copy that users see on the page that requires translation for multilingual SEO.
 Fields like meta tags and alt descriptions should be optimised in the target language as well.

 By developing and implementing a multilingual SEO strategy, you ensure a steady flow of customers ready to buy what you’re selling.

 You probably go through quite a bit of trouble trying to get visitors to convert.
 Don’t sabotage those efforts by offering them contact forms, sign-up forms or checkout forms that they can’t read.

 You’re not translating supporting marketing channels.

 “Sign up for our email list.”
 “Follow us on Facebook.”
 Want to keep your international audience engaged?
 Then you need to speak their language.

 Translating the copy on your site from one language to another is a good start.
 But often, it’s not enough.
 You have to take cultural differences into account to understand how they can affect your audience.
 Localising your site goes a step beyond merely translating text to help you more effectively target customers in your desired markets.

 That can mean changing the colour scheme and site design to accommodate cultural preferences.
 It can mean recreating a campaign from the ground up to make it more effective to the desired audience (a process called transcreation).
 And it can mean ensuring that payment options reflect local preferences.